 - a.
 Contractor's usual and customary charges to the general public for the same or similar services; - b.
-Contractor's actual allowable costs. - 15.
-Substance Abuse Prevention and Treatment Funding management standards contained in Title 45, CFR, Part 74, Sections 74.21(b)(1) through (4) and (b)(7), and Part 96, Section 96.30.
+Contractor's actual allowable costs.

+15. Substance Abuse Prevention and Treatment Funding

+Contractor shall comply with the SAPT Block Grant financial management standards contained in Title 45, CFR, Part 74, Sections 74.21(b)(1) through (4) and (b)(7), and Part 96, Section 96.30.